dappnode/DAppNodeDocs/docs/install.md

 ### How to install DAppNode from an ISO

-Download the image from [DAppNode-ubuntu-18.04-server-amd64_v0.1.16.iso] (https://github.com/dappnode/DAppNode/releases/download/v0.1.16/DAppNode-ubuntu-18.04-server-amd64_v0.1.16.iso) or [build it from source](https://github.com/dappnode/DAppNode_Installer)
+Download the image from [DAppNode-ubuntu-18.04-server-amd64_v0.1.16.iso](https://github.com/dappnode/DAppNode/releases/download/v0.1.16/DAppNode-ubuntu-18.04-server-amd64_v0.1.16.iso) or [build it from source](https://github.com/dappnode/DAppNode_Installer)

 ### Burn the ISO in a USB (~8 min)

-Burn the ISO to an USB stick, please follow the official Ubuntu instructions for [MacOS] (https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0),[Windows] (https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0) or [Ubuntu] (https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0>).
+Burn the ISO to an USB stick, please follow the official Ubuntu instructions for [MacOS](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0), [Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0) or [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0>).

 Please note that these instructions are intended to generate the ISO image in a bootable USB from a Mac, Windows or Linux device , and then install it in a server. **_IF YOU EXECUTE THE BOOTABLE USB IN A MACHINE CONTAINING DATA IT WILL BE ERASED._** DAppnode is intended to run 24/7 so if you install it in a laptop or desktop machine and you turn it off it will lose the sync